-To many, the possum is considered an undesirable rodent.
+To many, the opossum is considered an undesirable rodent.
 Here at the nest, we know just how remarkable these creatures really are.
 That is why we are dedicated to rescuing and rehabbing these fascinating animals.
-With the help of Eugene, our education ambassador, we are hoping to show people why possums are so beneficial to have around.
+With the help of Eugene, our education ambassador, we are hoping to show people why opossums are so beneficial to have around.
 Let’s take a look at a few important facts about our furry little friends:

 - “Playing possum” is a term that we are all familiar with, but what you might not know it that this “act” is actually a seizure that leaves the animal with little control over when it begins or ends.
 The comatose state can last for a few minutes or up to several hours.
 Please do not assume the animal is dead and try to dispose of the body.
 If you can see no obvious injuries, just leave the animal alone.
 If you believe the animal is hurt, please contact your local rehabber.